isomerpages/mlaw-corp/news/press-releases/_posts/2026-03-27-post-Official Visit to Austria by SMS Murali Pillai SC.md

 ---
-title: Official Visit to Austria by SMS Murali Pillai SC
+title: Official Visit to Austria by Senior Minister of State of Ministry of Law and Ministry of Transport Mr Murali Pillai SC
 permalink: /official-visit-to-austria-by-sms-murali-pillai-sc/
 date: 2026-03-27
 layout: post